pianomanx/selfhosted_templates/README.md

 ### Installing

 1. Login to the Web-UI for the corresponding project.
-2. Navigate to the area where you add a template (in portainer you'll need to enable external templates)
+2. Navigate to the relevant area to add a template (in Portainer v1 you'll need to enable external templates, in v.2.1.1 onwards you need to overwrite the existing app template URL of `https://raw.githubusercontent.com/portainer/templates/master/templates-2.0.json` with the relevant one above)
 3. Add the template URL corresponding to the application you're using in the table above.

 ### Information